-2018 Annual Report, page 3 2018 Form 10-K, pages 30-34

-Direct economic value generated and distributed

-2018 Annual Report, page 3 2018 Form 10-K, pages 40-42

-Financial implications and other risks and opportunities due to climate change

-See 2019 CF Industries Proxy Statement, "Corporate Governance - Board Oversight of Strategy and Risk Management - Spotlight: Assessing the risks and opportunities associated with climate change" (p.
-27)

-See 2018 Form 10-K, pages 8-10

-Defined benefit plan obligations and other retirement plans
+103-1,2,3 Management Approach See 2019 Annual Report, pages 1-3 See 2019 Form 10-K, pages 30-34 201-1 Direct economic value generated and distributed See 2019 Annual Report, pages 1-4 See 2019 Form 10-K, page 3 201-2 Financial implications and other risks and opportunities due to climate change See 2019 Corporate Sustainability Report, pages 6-9, 13 See 2019 Form 10-K, pages 8-10 and 20-21 201-3 Defined benefit plan obligations and other retirement plans CF employees are eligible to participate in a pension plan as well as a 401(k) or equivalent plan.
+We maintain five

 CF employees are eligible to participate in a pension plan as well as a 401(k) or equivalent plan.
 We maintain five funded pension plans, consisting of three in North America (one U.S. plan and two Canadian plans) and two in the U.K. One of our Canadian plans is closed to new employees, and the two U.K. plans are closed to new employees and future accruals.
 The portion of the U.S. plan that is open to new employees is a cash balance plan, which provides benefits based on years of service and interest credits.
-Our current funding levels as of December 31, 2018 are 90.7 percent for North America and 73.1 percent for the U.K. In addition to our qualified defined benefit pension plans, we also maintain certain nonqualified supplemental pension plans for highly compensated employees as defined under federal law.
+Our current funding levels as of the December 31st reporting year are 94.8 percent for North America and 70 percent for U.K. In addition to our qualified defined benefit pension plans, we maintain certain nonqualified supplemental pension plans for highly compensated employees as defined under federal law.